 Arguably, the most innovative pedagogical feature of his text is the idea of a case study in which students can explore key concepts while becoming acquainted with a canonical musical theater work.
-This approach eschews the traditional organization of musical theater texts, for example, Ethan Mordden’s multiple volumes on the musical are organized by decade and in which a survey of works is presented in chronological fashion with musical analysis scattered throughout.
-Instead, Leve first presents the historical background of each decade, biographical information for a given composer, followed by an in-depth examination of a single show.
+This approach eschews the traditional organization of musical theater texts, for example, Ethan Mordden’s multiple volumes on the musical, which are organized by decade and in which a survey of works is presented in chronological fashion with musical analysis scattered throughout.
+Instead, Leve first presents the historical background of each decade, then biographical information for a given composer, followed by an in-depth examination of a single show.
 He also explicates specific formal and musical developments of a given show, along with a discussion of staging, choreography or orchestrations.

 The strength of the text in terms of teaching in the musical theater classroom lies in its ability to be taught as a stand-alone text or alongside complementary scholarly texts.
-Leve’s text is both straightforward and easy to use in either a musical theater or music history classroom, it can easily be supplemented with or taught alongside other musical theater texts.
-Some supplementary texts include Raymond Knapp’s The American Musical and the Formation of National Identity, Sheldon Patinkin’s "No Legs, No Jokes, No Chance": A History of the American Musical Theater, Scott McMillin’s The Musical as Drama or Bruce Kirle’s Unfinished Show Business: Broadway Musicals As Works-in-Process–– each of which provide detailed discussions of form, generic development, historical background, social issues and the collaborative process of the American musical. introduces students to the work of key scholars in the field, including Stacy Wolf, Elizabeth Wollman, and Jessica Sternfeld, while the extensive bibliography provides a useful starting point for student research projects and papers.
-The one drawback to the text is the lack of a anthology that would be typical of most music history textbooks.
+Leve’s text is both straightforward and easy to use in either a musical theater or music history classroom, and it can easily be supplemented with or taught alongside other musical theater texts.
+Some supplementary texts include Raymond Knapp’s The American Musical and the Formation of National Identity, Sheldon Patinkin’s "No Legs, No Jokes, No Chance": A History of the American Musical Theater, Scott McMillin’s The Musical as Drama, or Bruce Kirle’s Unfinished Show Business: Broadway Musicals As Works-in-Process–– each of which provides detailed discussions of form, generic development, historical background, social issues, and the collaborative process of the American musical.
+Leve introduces students to the work of key scholars in the field, including Stacy Wolf, Elizabeth Wollman, and Jessica Sternfeld, while the extensive bibliography provides a useful starting point for student research projects and papers.
+The one drawback to the text is the lack of a score and recording anthology that would be typical of most music history textbooks.
 However, as Leve remarks in his introduction, the expense of reproducing musical materials that are currently under copyright makes such an anthology impossible (xix).

-Central to his pedagogical approach combines historical and cultural analysis with production and reception history, Leve’s provides detailed musical history that explicates elements of musical theater through formal, melodic, motivic and harmonic analysis.
+Central to his pedagogical approach, which combines historical and cultural analysis with production and reception history, Leve’s textbook provides detailed musical history that explicates style elements of musical theater through formal, melodic, motivic and harmonic analysis.
 A good example of this appears in Chapter 9, where he skillfully connects the musical sound of “Willkommen” from Cabaret (1967) to the “decadent pleasure” of the German cabaret (184).
 The harmonic analysis might prove to be slightly too detailed for students with little previous exposure to musical notation, necessitating explanation on the part of the instructor.
-However, straightforward method of analysis encourages students to engage with the salient points of a given musical number.
+However, Leve’s straightforward method of analysis encourages students to engage with the salient points of a given musical number.